AxonIQ/reference-guide/axon-framework/queries/query-dispatchers.md

 When using Flux as return type, we can control backpressure, stream cancellation and implement more complex features like pagination.

-> **Transaction leaking**
+> **Transaction Leaking Concerns**
 >
-> Once consumer of streaming query receives Flux to subscribe to, transaction will be considered completed successfully.
-That means, that any subsequent messages on the stream will not be part of transaction.
+> Once a consumer of the streaming query receives the `Flux` to subscribe to, the transaction will be considered completed successfully.
-> This includes errors, and as transaction is already over, error will not be propagated to parent transaction to invoke any rollback method.
+> That means that any subsequent messages on the stream will not be part of the transaction, including errors.
-> This has implication that streaming query should not be used within Unit Of Work (within message handlers or any other transactional methods) to chaining other transactional actions (like sending a command or query).
+> As the transaction is already over an error will not be propagated to the parent transaction to invoke any rollback method.
->
+> This has the implication that the streaming query should not be used within a Unit Of Work (within message handlers or any other transactional methods) to chain other transactional actions (like sending a command or query).

 #### Streaming back-pressure